 Note: This clause does not apply to transactions performed using telephone banking or low value facilities: see clauses 5.7-5.8.
+In some instances, it may not be reasonable to offer receipts-for example, for direct debit arrangements, where it is clearly identifiable on a statement.

-- 5.2 A receipt must include the following information about the transaction:

-- (a) amount,

-- (b) date,

-(c) transaction type,

-- (d) an indication of the facility or facilities being debited or credited, and - (e) information to enable the subscriber to identify the holder and the transaction (such as a reference code or number). - 5.3 A paper receipt must not include information that would increase the risk of unauthorised transactions, such as: - (a) a complete identifier, or - (b) an expiry date for a device. - 5.4 A receipt must also include the following information about the transaction, if practicable: - (a) time, and - (b) type, and general location, of equipment used to perform the transaction, or a number or symbol enabling the equipment to be identified. - 5.5 Information on a receipt for a payment to a merchant for goods and services must also include either: - (a) the name of the merchant, or - (b) a reference number, where the merchant also gives the user an invoice that includes the merchant's name and the reference number.
+- 5.2 A receipt must include the following information about the transaction: - (a) amount, - (b) date, - (c) transaction type, - (d) an indication of the facility or facilities being debited or credited, and - (e) information to enable the subscriber to identify the holder and the transaction (such as a reference code or number). - 5.3 A paper receipt must not include information that would increase the risk of unauthorised transactions, such as: - (a) a complete identifier, or - (b) an expiry date for a device. - 5.4 A receipt must also include the following information about the transaction, if practicable: - (a) time, and - (b) type, and general location, of equipment used to perform the transaction, or a number or symbol enabling the equipment to be identified. - 5.5 Information on a receipt for a payment to a merchant for goods and services must also include either: - (a) the name of the merchant, or - (b) a reference number, where the merchant also gives the user an invoice that includes the merchant's name and the reference number.